aerospike/aerospike-client-python/README.rst

 Compatibility
 -------------

-The Python client for Aerospike works with Python 3.6, 3.7, 3.8, 3.9 running on **64-bit** macOS 10.15+ and Linux (RHEL/CentOS 7 & 8; Debian 8, 9 & 10; Ubuntu
+The Python client for Aerospike works with Python 3.7, 3.8, 3.9 running on **64-bit** macOS 10.15+ and Linux (RHEL/CentOS 7 & 8; Debian 8, 9 & 10; Ubuntu
 18.04 & 20.04).

-Python 3.6 hits `End of Life <https://endoflife.date/python>`__ on December 23rd, 2021, and is now deprecated.

 **NOTE:** Aerospike Python client 5.0.0 and up MUST be used with Aerospike server 4.9 or later.
 If you see the error "-10, ‘Failed to connect’", please make sure you are using server 4.9 or later.